 First there was Walnut, a male beaver living at Point Defiance Zoo & Aquarium.
 Then came Nutmeg, a female beaver who came to the zoo from sister zoo Northwest Trek as a companion for Walnut.
 In 2019, they had a beaver kit, Butternut.

-Both mom and dad are vigilant parents, taking turns to nudge Butternut whenever she roams too far and snuggling up as a threesome for much of the day.
+Keepers say both mom and dad are vigilant parents, taking turns to nudge Butternut as a young kit whenever she roamed too far and snuggling up as a threesome for much of the day.

 They live behind the scenes at the Wild Wonders Outdoor Theater.